weiserlab/ambuj/position.md

 Fifteenth ACM Conference on Embedded Networked Sensor Systems (ACM SENSYS 2017)
 **2019 ABB Research Award Winner**

-### P4: Hyperscale sensing via low-power, computation-less Internet of Things platforms
+### P4: Computation-less Internet of Things platforms

-Historically, communication has been considered the most power-consuming operation in IoT devices.
-Recently, some advances in designing low-power transmitters based on backscatter mechanisms (including some of our own) have overturned this notion.
-Computing becomes a more power-intensive task on IoT devices.
+Historically, communication has been the most energy-intensive operation in IoT devices.
+However, recent innovations, including our own in low-power transmitter design using backscatter mechanisms, have shifted this power burden to computing.

-As part of our earlier research, we have explored alternative IoT device architectures that eliminate computational units to tackle the energy challenge of IoT devices.
-In this architecture, sensors are directly coupled to a low-power backscatter radio or tunnel diode transmitter (bypassing microcontrollers), thus enabling sensing and communication at microwatts of power.
-In this project, we build on these promising early results and aim to design sensors that perform very little or no computation.
-Instead, most of the processing tasks are delegated to edge devices.
-As part of this project, we will design a generic sensor platform.
-The next step is to explore how these sensors interact with edge devices and design associated infrastructure on edge devices.
-Finally, we would investigate scaling and supporting large numbers of these sensors and edge devices.
-These sensors could last a decade on a coin cell battery or only operate on harvested energy from the environment.
+Our previous research sought to address this by proposing IoT device architectures that eliminate computational units, thereby reducing energy consumption.
+In these models, sensors bypass microcontrollers to directly connect with low-power backscatter radios or tunnel diode transmitters, enabling energy-efficient sensing and communication.

+Building on this, our current project aims to design sensors requiring minimal to no computation, delegating most processing tasks to edge devices.
+We plan to develop a versatile sensor platform, examine the interaction between sensors and edge devices, and design the necessary infrastructure.
+Ultimately, we aim to explore scalability and support for extensive sensor and edge device networks.
+This could allow sensors to operate for a decade on a single coin cell battery, or solely on harvested environmental energy.

 You may find the following of our previous work relevant: